FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

 Collecting weather data from OpenWeatherMap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For convenience for people who host FlexMeasures themselves, we built in a CLI task which collects weather measurements and forecasts from the OpenWeatherMap API.
+For convenience for organisations who host FlexMeasures themselves, we built in a CLI task which collects weather measurements and forecasts from the OpenWeatherMap API.
 You have to add your own token in the OPENWEATHERMAP_API_KEY setting first.
 Then you could run this task periodically, probably once per hour.
 Here is how:

 .. code-block::